Select Page

 To learn more about ABC’s transition to dual-discipline exams, please CLICK HERE to access the website.

-Current Residents and Residents Beginning their Residency in 2024
+Past Residents, Current Residents and Residents Beginning their Residency before July 1, 2025

 How are changes to the residency program going to affect me?

-I graduated from a CAAHEP-accredited O&P master’s program in the Spring of 2023, started a single discipline residency, and plan to do my second residency in the opposite discipline, how am I impacted?
+I graduated from a CAAHEP-accredited O&P master’s program in the Spring of 2023, started a single discipline residency, and plan to do my second residency in the opposite discipline, will I be impacted?

-• You will be unaffected so long as you complete your second residency discipline by November 30, 2027.
-Completing the second discipline after this date will likely change the ABC exam process you are eligible to pursue.
+• You will be unaffected so long as you complete your second opposite discipline residency by November 30, 2027.

 I will graduate from a CAAHEP-accredited O&P master’s program in 2024, how does this impact me with starting a single discipline residency program?